At the intersection of AI and human creativity

 Professional artists, whose working conditions were already precarious, were particularly hit bad by the covid pandemic and lockdowns.
 By the end of 2022, only one-third of all artists had fully returned to their working hours prior to covid, with just over half partially returned or in the process of doing so.
 16% did not believe they would be able to return to their previous working hours as an artist.

-The arts sector would benefit from a shift towards greater government and banking transparency.
-Especially in light of the barrage of cuts to the sector over the years, if we don’t speak frankly about our finances and the associated challenges, artists will continue to be shut out from funding and any ability to develop a sustainable career contributing to Australia's culture, as well as look after themselves and their family in the process.
-People will simply give up on their creative pursuits as the financial incentive erodes.
-Could culture be reduced to a loop of mass-regurgitated Ai generated click-bait brain-rot?
+The arts sector could also benefit from a shift towards greater government and banking transparency.
+Especially in light of the barrage of cuts to the sector over the years, if we don’t speak frankly about our finances and the associated challenges, artists will continue to be shut out from funding or contributing to key decisions surrounding economic and monetary policy or any ability to develop a sustainable career contributing to Australia's culture, as well as look after themselves and their family in the process.

 Freelance websites and the gig economy

 There are no protections in place for artists or workers in the gig economy from the effects of globalization and commodification.
 Local freelance websites are another option to consider but the job boards are not as active and the websites may lack functionality making them practically unusable.
 Reddit, the front page of the internet, has subreddit forums specifically for art job postings and artists for hire but their pricing is similar to that of Fiverr and other freelance websites.
-In the FAQ section, Reddit urges artists to price their artwork no lower than $30 a piece for non commercial work, despite this, many amateur artists price themselves even lower.
+In the FAQ section, Reddit urges artists to price their artwork no lower than $30 a piece for non commercial work, despite this, many amateur artists price themselves even lower, sometimes $5 for full page illustrations.

 Artists in the gig economy face several struggles that impact their financial stability and well-being.
 One major issue is the lack of financial planning and education, as gig economy workers are responsible for handling all aspects of their business, including legal, financial, and marketing, which traditional employees would typically receive support for from their employers.
 This can lead to financial insecurity and stress, especially when there are slow seasons with less spending and income, such as the period following an expensive Christmas time.

 Another significant challenge is the precarious nature of work, which can be isolating and lonely.
-The glamorization of the gig economy as a flexible and rewarding lifestyle often overlooks the reality that many artists struggle with.
+Working from home and while travelling abroad is a good sales pitch but the glamorization of the gig economy as a flexible and rewarding lifestyle often overlooks the reality that many artists struggle with.
 They may face issues like no sick pay, no employer pension contributions, and economic dependence on their current gig, leading to risk-averse behaviours.

 Lastly, there is the issue of misclassification, where businesses classify employees as contractors to save money.
 This can lead to artists missing out on state and federal employment laws that provide protections and benefits to employees.
 Determining misclassification can be difficult due to the lack of a single body of law to follow, making it challenging for artists to assert their rights.